-The Intel® Boxed Processor technical information can be found on the Intel Product Page.
+You can find the Intel® Boxed Processor technical information on the Intel Product Page.

 Keep the serial number (ATPO) and the batch number (FPO) to speed up the warranty exchange or the return process.
 Keep the box or take a picture for reference.